Larshalvorhansen/LambdaTheSimulationProject/bookmark.md

 ### /model

-- Define sudocode for agent interactons
+- [] Define sudocode for agent interactons
+- [] Make a mini version similar to a vcv rack wire connection.

 ### Data pipeline